sakarisson/sakarisson.com/src/_posts/react-testing-props.md

 });
 ```

+Why have it as a function instead of just a static object?
+The reason is because we want handlers to be uniquely defined functions for each test run.
+For example, if we had a constant `props` object, then in this case the `onClick` handler would evaluate as the same instance of `jest.fn()` on each test run.

-With this helper the same test suite as above can be rewritten as:
+With the helper the same test suite as above can be rewritten as:

 ```typescript
 it('handles click when enabled', () => {